Robot Overlords: Plot

 The next day, the robots descend on the community seeking Sean, who is quickly discovered to be missing.
-Sean is seen reinstalling his black implant, before mentally controlling a robot craft that rams and destroys the cube, the local robot mothership, halting the invasion.
+Sean is seen reinstalling his black implant, before mentally controlling a robot craft that rams and destroys the Cube, the local robot mothership, halting the invasion.
 He narrowly escapes the impact.
-He interfaces with a damaged Mediator, a robot in human form, and mentally sends commands to end the invasion of the Earth, destroying the robots and their craft.
+Smythe tries to escape, but due to the mothership being destroyed the robots do not recognize him as a collaborator and disintegrate him.
+Meanwhile, Sean interfaces with a damaged Mediator, a robot in human form, and mentally sends commands to end the invasion of the Earth, destroying the robots and their craft.
 The film ends with jubilation as the local population celebrates in town.
-In the closing scene, Sean looks up at the stars.
+In the closing scene, Sean looks up at the stars, sensing that the robots will be back.
+Sean gives a determine look that if and when they do, he'll be waiting.